Shahid718/Programming-Phase-field-in-Fortran/README.md

 # Programming-Phase-field-in-Fortran

 The repository shows the use of Fortran programming language for the phase-field methods.
 The codes are 2D.
-The codes for Model A and Model B together with examples are given.
-In addition, solidification of a single component alloy is also provided.
+Model A and Model B examples are given; solidification of a single component alloy is also provided.

 ![Output](images/modelAB.png)
 ___